 Het Voorstel (translation: the proposal) is an installation in the form of a storage unit that holds nine boxes.
 The installation sparks conversations between lecturer and student.
 Every conversation is linked to a box that opens in two equal halves.
 The participants meet at an agreed time at the installation, where they begin or continue the conversation by opening their box.
 At the end of their hour-long conversation, they store their box again.
 The box can be seen as a shared archive of the conversation and functions as a mailbox between meetings.

 “Het Voorstel was commissioned by the Research Centre for Arts, Autonomy and the Public Sphere.
-The work was created to invent an alternative way of sharing knowledge, artistically, between lecturer and student.
+The work was created to invent an alternative way of sharing knowledge between lecturer and student.
 For Het Voorstel it turned out to be important that both would relate equally to the intervention.
-We were also curious about what would be discussed, what could be shared if these meetings had no goal or desired outcome.
-Both the structure of the installation and the boxes offered ‘space’.
+We were curious about what would be discussed, what could be shared if these meetings had no goal or agenda.
+Both the structure of the installation and the boxes offered space.”

 An element I particularly enjoyed (and found moving) was the analogue meeting place, where the box and its contents made the conversations concrete.
 It’s like a little treasure chest.
 I thought back to when I was a kid and ate ice cream—you had to scoop out the last bits to get to the surprise at the bottom.
 The boxes had the same kind of effect.

 I particularly liked the mystery surrounding this project.
 Not knowing what you were going to talk about, where the conversation was going to take place, and what the outcome would be.

 I liked that all communication went through that one wooden box in that one corridor, that one place where the two meet and later, after the conversation, say goodbye again at the same place.